mam10eks/ir-lab-sose-2023/milestone-02/README.md

 ### Create the retrieval dataset

 Please use your updated docker image of milestone 1 to export your retrieval dataset to your filesystem.
-(Alternatively, you can download the dataset from TIRA.)

 ```
 tira-run \